glenscott/wordpress-plugin-security-scanner/readme.txt

 1. Example run of the security scanner that has found two vulnerable plugins.

 == Changelog ==

+= 1.1.6 =

+* Conditionally include plugin.php include in case it is not already included

 = 1.1.5 =
 * Escape output in HTML report to prevent XSS